 MP for Stoke-on-Trent North

-David Williams is the Labour and Co-operative MP for Stoke-on-Trent North, elected in July 2024.
-The data provided does not include his prior career background.
+David Williams is the Labour (Co-op) MP for Stoke-on-Trent North, elected in 2024.
+He sits in Parliament as a backbench MP and is described by voting patterns as centre-left with very high party loyalty.
+The data provided does not include details of his career prior to becoming an MP.

-Declares two financial interests: land and property (within or outside the UK) and a miscellaneous interest.
+Declared financial interests include land and property holdings (within or outside the UK) and a miscellaneous interest.

 Generated 21 February 2026